-- One Master’s Project is required.
-Students completing both MEM and MF degrees write one MP that includes subject matter suitable to both forestry and the MEM program area (this requirement applies also to students who elect to do group MPs).
+- One Master’s Project (MP) is required.
+Students completing both MEM and MF degrees write one MP that includes subject matter suitable to both Forestry and the MEM program area (this requirement applies also to students who elect to do group MPs).

-To facilitate course planning, you will have a coursework adviser for each program (but just one MP adviser).
-Fill out a course planning form for each of the degree programs, showing 48 credits under the primary degree and 24 credits under the secondary degree.
-To show where you are using courses taken for credit under the primary degree to meet requirements of the secondary degree, put parentheses around the courses (to indicate that the substance of the course meets the program requirements, but the credits do not count toward the 24 for the second degree).
+To facilitate course planning, you will have a coursework advisor for each degree (but just one MP advisor).
+In Stellic, you can designate 48 credits for the primary degree and 24 credits for the secondary degree.
+To show where you are using courses taken for credit under the primary degree to meet requirements of the secondary degree, submit a request for an exception in Stellic (to indicate that the substance of the course meets the program requirements, but the credits do not count toward the 24 for the second degree).

-MEM/MF students need have only one MP adviser and participate in only one MP seminar.
-The MP seminar would usually be the one for the primary degree (the one where the student is completing 48 credits), but it’s possible that the MP adviser might be affiliated with the secondary degree program, or be the adviser of a group MP, in which case it would make more sense for the student to participate in the MP seminar for the secondary degree or for the group MPs.
-To verify that the MP covers both forestry and the MEM program subject area, the signatures on the MP proposal must include both the student’s forestry adviser and the student’s MEM adviser, as well as the MP adviser (in most cases, the MP adviser is likely to also be filling one of these other roles and could sign in both places).
-If the subject matter of the MP changes after the proposal is signed, it is the responsibility of the student to check with both the forestry adviser and the MEM adviser to be sure that the new topic also satisfies the requirement to include both MF and MEM subject matter.
+To verify that the MP covers both MF and the MEM subject area, the signatures on the MP proposal must include both the student’s MF advisor and the student’s MEM advisor, as well as the MP advisor (in most cases, the MP advisor is likely to also be filling one of these other roles and could sign in both places).
+If the subject matter of the MP changes after the proposal is signed, it is the responsibility of the student to check with both the MF advisor and the MEM advisor to be sure that the new topic also satisfies the requirement to include both MF and MEM subject matter.

 Why a Concurrent MEM/MBA or MF/MBA Degree?